American Girl Addy Civil War Unit Study

 (Joseph)

-When Addy ran away in the night to escape to the North, I’m sure she was afraid and needed faith to believe that God would guide her to safety.
+When Addy ran away in the dark of the night to escape to freedom in the North, I’m sure she was really afraid.

 *Read!